Aleamotuʻa: Peacemaker

 On reaching Mua, the King sat between his two missionary friends, awaiting the result with more misgivings than hope.
 Fatu arrived, sat down near Aleamotuʻa and wept.
 The King turned his face towards him, and they exchanged the Tongan kiss by touching noses.

 Aleamotuʻa was next taken to a large house within the fort.
 Residents hurried to get their mats, which they always wore above their ordinary dress in the chiefs' presence.
 After this, a large body of chiefs came before the King.
 Each, in token of humility and submission, wore a wreath of the leaves of the Ifi tree, while a traditional priest interceded for them in the name of their gods.
 He told the chiefs to throw aside the mourning wreaths, and to come nearer to him.
 They formed a kava-ring, joining one hundred or more chiefs and people.
 The King assured them of his forgiveness and several celebrants kissed his feet.

 Afterwards six women entered the house where the King was, bearing lighted torches of coconut wood.
 Others placed lighted torches outside.
-Provisions were brought; they consisted of several pigs baked whole, two very large sharks, with smaller fish and forty baskets of baked yams.
+Provisions were brought; they consisted of several pigs baked whole, two large sharks, with smaller fish and forty baskets of baked yams.
 Everything was carried to the King and counted in his presence; and he, through his speaker, gave the order for commencing operations.

 Later the Christians united in prayer.
 The King had eaten little and did not sleep, his fears unresolved.
 The next morning, about two hundred chiefs and people joined in another kava drinking; and then the group returned unharmed to Nukualofa.

 One result of the reconciliation between Aleamotuʻa and the chiefs was the re-establishment of the mission at Hihifo, staffed by Reverend Matthew Wilson.
 The mission-house, first occupied by Thomas fifteen years before, had been pulled down after Rabone left, leaving Wilson and his family to accept shelter in a native house.
 The largest in the fortress, it was low and dark, having no opening but the door.